 This review contains spoilers.

-Meanwhile, the White Supremacist factions–the Seventh Cavalry and Cyclops–give serious QAnon vibes and respectively embody America’s dual tradition of popular racial grievance and elite manipulation.
-Towards the end of the series, the leader of these groups asserts “I’m not a racist, but the scales have tipped too far and it’s hard to be a white man in America.”
-This from a rich white man following in his father’s footsteps as a U.S. senator.
+Meanwhile, the white supremacist factions–the Seventh Cavalry and Cyclops–give serious QAnon vibes and respectively embody America’s dual tradition of popular racial grievance and elite manipulation.
+Toward the end of the series, the leader of these groups asserts “I’m not a racist, but the scales have tipped too far and it’s hard to be a white man in America.”
+This from a rich white man following in his father’s footsteps as a US senator.
 When I first watched, he resembled a generic representation of racism cloaked in patriotism and respectability; in hindsight, it’s hard to think of him without being reminded of Senator Josh Hawley.

 Some critics have observed that the statements Watchmen makes are more provocative than insightful, and there are times when this is true.
 The focus on the masked police—a majority Black force fighting white supremacists—has implications that are dropped later in the season as the main plot turns to how elites weaponize both sides of culture war and racial conflict.
 Perhaps it seems like they dropped the ball mostly because these themes now seem more urgent than ever, and it feels like we need to start answering complex questions instead of just raising them.

 At its core, Watchmen is about justice in all its forms and contradictions.
 It invokes the tensions between vengeance and healing, vigilantism and the law, and power and accountability.
 But the most poignant reflection on justice comes in the final episode, as a Tulsa survivor who turned to vigilante justice reflects on how it took him his entire life to accept that the anger that drove him was actually fear and hurt.
 “You can’t heal under a mask,” he tells his granddaughter, struggling to make sense of her family’s trauma and her own.
 “Wounds need air.”